 To check your access, log into your Instagram account on your desktop.
 Once on your profile, click on the cog icon to access the settings for your account.

-Finally, review what has access to your account.
-To ensure that you aren’t under the shadow ban, it’s recommended to remove all external access to your account from accounts that are not Instagram partners.
+Finally, review what applications have access to your account.
+To ensure that you aren’t under the shadowban, it’s recommended to remove all external access to your account from accounts that are not Instagram partners.
 However, if you aren’t willing to go that far, make sure that you remove all applications that may seem unsafe to use.

 Hashtags are essential to ensuring that your content is found by individuals who don’t follow you.
 These tools help you expand your reach throughout the Instagram world.

-However, there is a whole other world of banned hashtags.
+However, there's an entirely different world of banned hashtags.
 These hashtags may be a permanent ban or may just be temporary, but it is best practice to avoid using these in your posts.
 They are often banned because they have become overrun with inappropriate content.
-With the Instagram shadow ban, your posts won’t even show up under these hashtags that are banned, so make sure to use ones that are unique and descriptive to your content.
+With the Instagram shadowban, your posts won’t even show up under these hashtags that are banned, so make sure to use ones that are unique and descriptive to your content.

 When you log into the platform again, make sure that you begin to engage in an authentic manner.
 Post comments on content that you truly enjoy instead of adding the same emoji on everything.

-Having an Instagram business profile gives many benefits to users such as insights on your posts.
-It allows for you to see how your profile is performing, but changing back to a normal account seems like a simple solution to removing your account from the shadow ban.
+Having an Instagram business account gives many benefits to users such as insights on your posts.
+It allows for you to see how your profile is performing and keep up with your Instagram Analytics, but changing back to a normal account seems like a simple solution to removing your account from the shadowban.

 If you’ve exhausted all options and your posts are still not showing up under more unique hashtags, you need to put the problem in the hands of Instagram.

-To report the shadow ban to Instagram, go to your Instagram app and click on the menu icon to access the settings feature.
-Once on settings head to the help tab and click on report a problem.
-Type a description of your visibility issue under the something isn’t working menu option.
+To report the shadowban to Instagram, go to your Instagram app and click on the menu icon to access Settings.

 Don’t make your response long-winded.
 Keep it short and descriptive to help Instagram identify the problem with your account.